Chart Color Schemes

 Tarrawanna features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 66.0% of all households, including 29.5% couples with children, 25.6% couples without children, and 9.7% single parent families.
-Non-family households comprise the remaining 34.0%, with lone person households at 31.1% and group households making up 2.8%.
-The median household size is 2.4 people, matching the average for the Rest of NSW.
+Family households account for 66.0% of all households, including 29.5% couples with children, 25.6% couples without children, and 9.7% single parent families.
+Non-family households make up the remaining 34.0%, with lone person households at 31.1% and group households comprising 2.8%.
+The median household size is 2.4 people, matching the Regional NSW average.

 Frequently Asked Questions - Households